Key Stage 3

 What is Enterprise?

-Enterprise education provides pupils with the unique opportunity to develop valuable skills in the business world.
-Whether pupils plan for a career in medicineÂ or fashion design, these foundation skills are crucial in becoming, not only a successful young entrepreneur, but also a creative and innovative individual.
+Enterprise education provides students with the unique opportunity to develop valuable skills in the business world.
+Whether students plan for a career in medicineÂ or fashion design, these foundation skills are crucial in becoming, not only a successful young entrepreneur, but also a creative and innovative individual.

-Throughout the school year, there will be exciting events and opportunities for the girls to engage with inspirational business people and learn firsthand through running their very own business.
+Throughout the school year, there will be exciting events and opportunities for the students to engage with inspirational business people and learn firsthand through running their very own business.

-One of the main events of the year will be the Christmas Enterprise Markets.
-The AGGS tradition has proven to be a great success and has helped budding business women to showcase their entrepreneurial talent!
+One of the main events of the year is the Christmas Enterprise Markets.
+The AGGS tradition has proven to be a great success and has helped budding entrepreneurs showcase their talent.

 Christmas Enterprise Markets

-Year 9 pupils will first be introduced to our Connexions Adviser, Colette McLoughlin, in assemblies and PSHE lessons.
-They will hear what advice she can give and how she can reinforce option choices and understand the importance of those things to be considered. www.connexions-trafford.co.uk
+Year 9 are introduced to our Connexions Adviser, Anne Parkins, in Form time.
+Connexions offer impartial advice and guidance advice and can help reinforce option choices and understand the importance of those things to be considered.

-Year 9 are involved in an Enterprise Challenge, which this year, was TheÂ Ryman National Enterprise Challenge. www.nationalenterprisechallenge.co.uk/
+The Year 9 enterprise activity is run by TheÂ Ryman National Enterprise Challenge. www.nationalenterprisechallenge.co.uk/

-The full year group programme has received high profile support from the likes of TheoÂ Paphitis and Lord Sugar and businesses such as Ryman, OCR, Staffordshire University, Alton Towers, Gandys, 3AAA, Inspiring Learning and NCS.
-The students work in teams to conceptualise, design, market, finance and present a real-life business challenge.Â TheÂ challenge is delivered byÂ an expert team of facilitators and helps to develop the enterprise and employability skills of all the young people who take part including teamwork, communication, leadership, creativity and presentation.
-The winning team from each school will then represent the school at the National Finals.
+The full year group programme receives high profile support from the likes of TheoÂ Paphitis and Lord Sugar and businesses such as Ryman, UCFB, Staffordshire University and Kingswood.
+The students work in teams to conceptualise, design, market, finance and present a real-life business challenge.Â TheÂ challenge is delivered byÂ an expert team of facilitators and helps to develop the enterprise and employability skills of all the students who take part including teamwork, communication, leadership, decision making, problem solving and creativity.
+The winning team from each school goes on to represent the school at the National Finals.

-The 2016 Ryman National Enterprise Challenge final was held at Doncaster Racecourse, supported by Kingswood, on Wednesday 29th June 2016.
+The 2017 Ryman National Enterprise Challenge final was held at The International Centre, Telford on Tuesday 4th July.
 The event saw the winning teams from over 120 schools come together to compete against each other.
 High street retailer and stationery giant, Rymanâ€¦ Read more Â»